Marijuana growing used to be seen as a revolutionary act, linked to hippies, communes, and environmentalism.

-Marijuana was part of the environmentalist/freedom/hippie agenda.
-It was a counterculture sacrament…a tribal medicine.
-And caring about the earth was a big part of the marijuana vibe.
+Caring about the environment was a big part of the marijuana vibe.

 It’s nice that outdoor marijuana growers are using free, clean sunshine and wind instead of fans and HID lights.

-But for all that cannabliss, I was sad seeing weed growers who chainsaw-massacred entire hillsides, ruined streams, groundwater, and springs, were dumping ferts and pesticides into the environment, had derelict vehicles rusting away, were shooting animals, were inducing erosion and soil loss.
+But for all that cannabliss, I see too many pot growers who chainsaw entire hillsides, ruin streams, groundwater, and springs, were dump ferts and pesticides into the environment, have shitty vehicles rusting away, kill animals, cause erosion and soil loss.

 All the same, I get it that the 3,000 watts of marijuana-growing power I run for my grow op are created by a coal-fired power plant south of me that sends poison into the air that we breathe around here.